cubeapm/docs/docs/Installation/5_kubernetes-installation.md

 ## Prerequisites

-1. You have to setup database for CubeAPM.
+1. (Optional) You have to set up a database for CubeAPM.
 Database should be accessible from your kubernetes cluster.

     :::info
     CubeAPM supports the following databases:
     - PostgreSQL
     - MySQL
     - MariaDB
+    - RDS (any)

     You have to create two databases for CubeAPM.
     - One for storing CubeAPM metadata.
 You can name it ***cubeapm***.
     - One for storing CubeAPM authentication part.
 You can name it ***cubeapm_auth***.
     :::

-2. If you are creating database for CubeAPM inside your kubernetes cluster make sure it should be in same ***namespace*** as CubeAPM.
+2. (Optional) If you are creating a database for CubeAPM inside your kubernetes cluster make sure it should be in same ***namespace*** as CubeAPM.

 ## Installation